 The only time to effectively prevent beetle infestation is to spray before they attack the pine tree.
 There are no remedial treatments once the pine beetle has colonized the tree.
 We time our pine beetle spray between April and June before the adult beetles emerge.

-If the application is done in early spring, there must be some sort of sticking agent in the mix so that the active chemical stays on the bark through the summer.
+If the application is done in early spring, there must be some sort of sticking agent (known as a surfactant) in the mix so that the active chemical stays on the bark long enought o provide control.

 Are the insecticides dangerous?

 We primarily use permethrin based products that are only available to commercial grade applicators.
-We take great care especially with fish and cats, which can be poisoned.
-The pesticides are toxic when wet so we always advise people to stay out of the way for about 40 minutes, more than enough time to dry in the Colorado climate.
+We take great care with pets, especially with fish and cats, when conducting our operations.
+The pesticides are toxic when wet so we always advise people to stay out of the way for about an hour or so, leaving more than enough time to dry in the Colorado climate.
 Also, following the label directions for personal protective equipment is required by law.

-I thought mountain pine beetles weren’t in the Denver area?
+I thought mountain pine beetle wasn’t in the Denver area?

 We have seen mountain pine beetle infestations from Boulder to Castle Rock.
-USDA scientists have projected that by 2012, any community on the Front Range with pine trees will be effected.
-That is why we are doing preventive spraying now.
-Currently, areas such as Castle Pines,Pinery, Parker, Boulder and parts of Denver are the most vulnerable but short of a chemical cure that kills off infestations, mountain pine beetle is a part of the Front Range arboriculture.
+Short of a chemical cure that kills off infestations, mountain pine beetle is a part of the Front Range arboriculture.